seattle-beach/weatherbus-android/README.md

 ### Running the tests:
 - Under built variants, set Test Artifact as Unit Tests (or else your tests won't run!)
+- Re-sync gradle and rebuild project
+- Run all tests

 ### Pitfalls
-- If you had an old instance of IntelliJ running, or possibly a different clone of the app opened at some point, you may need to close IntelliJ, do './gradlew clean', then reopen the project in IntelliJ.
+- If you had an old instance of IntelliJ running, or possibly a different clone of the app opened at some point, you may need to close IntelliJ, do `./gradlew clean`, then reopen the project in IntelliJ.